Mayfair Ballroom

-Led Zeppelin's first ever live performance in the United Kingdom was at the Mayfair Ballroom on 4 October 1968.
+Led Zeppelin's first ever live performance in the United Kingdom was at the Mayfair Ballroom on 4 October 1968, albeit billed as "The Yardbirds featuring Jimmy Page".
 Free's final live performance in the UK took place at the venue on 20 October 1972.
 At the end of the show, guitarist Paul Kossoff broke the neck of his cherished Les Paul guitar after uncharacteristically throwing it into the air in frustration.

 In 1999 the Mayfair was demolished and replaced with a retail and entertainment venue called The Gate.
 The closing night was attended by 5,000 people.